 Yes' journey into the musical spotlight began with the release of two albums in 1969 and 1970 that received a number of critical kudos, but little commercial or radio success.
 Their third album, however, propelled by the replacement of Peter Banks by Steve Howe and a lucky mistake by a U.S. radio programmer, began to give the band some much-needed exposure.
 By the time the follow-up Fragile was released, Rick Wakeman had come in as Tony Kaye's replacement and the stage was set.
 The album, with its single "Roundabout," launched the group (and Squire along with them) headlong into the public eye.
 There is no question that Squire's unconventional mode of playing the bass guitar as a lead instrument played a pivotal role in that success.
 Squire became the anchor of the band, sticking with them throughout numerous personnel changes in the 1970s.
 When the group took a break in 1975 to do solo albums, Squire released what is arguably his best work, Fish Out of Water.

-Squire has also managed to work on several other projects over the years.
-Among those is an album he released with one-time Yes member Billy Sherwood, entitled Conspiracy.
+Squire also managed to work on several other projects over the years.
+Among those was an album he released with onetime Yes member Billy Sherwood, entitled Conspiracy.
 He also worked with Nikki Squire (his wife at the time) on her project Esquire.
-His bass work has been featured on several solo albums from other Yes members and an album by Eddie Harris. ~ Gary Hill, Rovi
+His bass work was featured on several solo albums from other Yes members and an album by Eddie Harris.
+In June 2015 while Squire was being treated for leukemia in Phoenix, Arizona, it was announced that he had died at the age of 67. ~ Gary Hill